 Decoding the Mayan Glyphs

-Then we read “King of Kings” and the next row mentions Ek Balam’s ruler, “Ukit Kan Lek Tok”.
+Then we find the symbol for the “King of Kings” and the next row mentions Ek Balam’s ruler by name, “Ukit Kan Lek Tok”.
 Take note that “Kan” is also the word for serpent in the Mayan language.
 Something I find interesting as we decode glyphs found on the tongue of a serpent.
 However, his named means father of the four flints.

 To the left of the bottom row we can see the emblem glyph for Ek Balam, meaning dark jaguar or star jaguar or even dark star jaguar.